Sergio00166/webFILE/README.md

 For the text browsers and legacy browsers there is a custom html for better browsing (for lynx, links, w3m, ie explorer).

 **To download a folder you must pass at the end of the dir path /?mode=dir to download it as tar.**
+Or click the donwload option when there is nothing selected (modern browsers) or in basic html mode just click the button "dl dir"

 ### To sort directory contents, add /?mode= followed by: ###